gonzalochale/chonza/README.md

 - **TailwindCSS**: Chonza uses TailwindCSS for styling, so you need to have TailwindCSS installed in your project.

-- **Framer Motion**: Chonza uses Framer Motion for animations, so you need to have Framer Motion installed in your project.

 ## Credits

-Chonza is inspired by other libraries like **ShadCN** and **MagicUI** so I want to give them credit for their work and inspiration, also I want to thank the **TailwindCSS** and **Framer Motion** teams for their amazing work.
+Chonza is inspired by other libraries like **ShadCN** and **MagicUI** so I want to give them credit for their work and inspiration, also I want to thank the **TailwindCSS** team for their amazing work.